Tennis: Osaka ousted by Bencic while Vekic rallies for US Open win

 "The challenge cannot be bigger against Naomi," Bencic said.
 "I had to be at the top of my game and I'm really pleased how well I handled my nerves at the end."

+"She played pretty clean.
+She had a specific plan she wanted to execute," Osaka said.
+"I guess just being aggressive."

-Australia's Ashleigh Barty, the reigning French Open champion who was beaten Sunday, will move into the world number one position next Monday.
+Australia's Ashleigh Barty, the reigning French Open champion, will move atop the rankings next Monday after the loss by Osaka, who defends her Australian Open title in January.

+"I can look at this and be very disappointed and mad, but I'm not mad about it," Osaka said.
+"Of course I'd like to reach higher rounds.
+That's definitely what I'll aim for in Australia."

 Vekic, the 23rd seed from Croatia, saved a match point in the second set and made her first Slam quarter-final by rallying past German 26th seed Julia Goerges 6-7 (5/7), 7-5, 6-3.